You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 Give your dog something to do with all that excitement.

 - The toy trick: Keep a favorite toy near the bed or front door.
 The moment excitement builds, offer the toy.
-Carrying something in their mouth gives their energy somewhere to go other than their bladder — and it works surprisingly well.
+Carrying something in their mouth redirects the excitement, and this method is surprisingly effective.

 5. Build Bladder Strength Over Time

 - Time is the greatest cure: Most dogs outgrow excitement urination by their first birthday.
-As they grow, the muscles controlling the bladder become stronger and the reflex becomes easier to contain.
-If it persists into adulthood, a conversation with your veterinarian is worth having — occasionally there’s a physical component that medication can address.
+As they grow, the muscles controlling the bladder become stronger, and the reflex becomes easier to contain.
+If the issue continues into adulthood, consult your veterinarian.
+Sometimes, there may be a physical component that medication can address.

 7. Managing Submissive Urination

-- Lower yourself physically: When giving your dog attention, crouch down to their level rather than standing over them.
+- Lower yourself: When giving your dog attention, crouch down to their level rather than standing over them.
+Height is intimidating to an insecure dog, so lowering it makes you more approachable.

 8. Addressing Medical Causes: Working with Your Vet